 - Channel spacing: 8.33/25KhZ

-Those looking for another good handheld radio will find this offering from Icon to be worthwhile.
-This handheld radio manages to stand out from the other options in a couple of important ways.
-One of the most noteworthy things about this radio is that it offers 300 memory channels in 15 different memory groups, and you can have 12 different character names.
+Those looking for another good handheld radio will find this offering from Icom to be worthwhile.
+This aviation radio manages to stand out from the other options in a couple of important ways.
+One of the most noteworthy things about this device is that it offers a 300 memory channel bank in 15 different memory groups, and you can have 12 different character names.
 The handheld radio has 6-watts of power, and it even has a waterproof rating of IP57.
+It also comes with weather channel presets.

 - Flip-flop channel recall